What exactly is Parent-Child Relationship | Why it’s Important

 At this parent-child relationship stage, the child starts developing a parenting style.

-However, you cannot use one particular style consistently across all situations; you need to use a combination of strategies to raise children.
+However, you cannot use one particular style consistently across all situations; you must use a combination of strategies to raise children.
 And the parent-child relationship can be best described by the current parenting style adopted by the parents.

 The child starts knowing about the world beyond home.
-The child is being enrolled in elementary school, starts meeting friends and peer groups unlike when all his focus was on the parent.
+The child is enrolled in elementary school and starts meeting friends and peer groups, unlike when all his focus is on the parent.

 With the child’s increasing cognitive and social skills, he goes beyond the home setting.

-At this point, the child is able to express his or hern feelings, make demands about his likes and dislikes.
-Although Your parenting style will decide if the communication will be two-way or a one-way.
+At this point, the child can express their feelings and make demands about his likes and dislikes.
+However, Your parenting style will decide if the communication will be two-way or one-way.

-Parenting styles remain the same as the child grows and the style used in the preschool age continues to affect even in the middle-childhood age.
+Parenting styles remain the same as the child grows, and the style used in preschool continues to affect even in middle childhood.
 Research studies indicate that in the case o

 Adolescence